suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The decryption procedure is as follows:

-1. Parse the SecureObject to obtain KID, the ciphertext corresponding from the MOQT object payload and the GroupID and ObjectId from the MOQT object envelope.
+1. Parse the SecureObject to obtain KID, the ciphertext corresponding to MOQT object payload and the GroupID and ObjectId from the MOQT object envelope.

 2. Retrieve the `secobj_key` and `secobj_salt` matching the KID.

 3. Form the nonce by as described in {{nonce}}.

-4. From the aad input as described in {{aad}}.
+4. Form the aad input as described in {{aad}}.

 5. Apply the AEAD decryption function with secobj_key, nonce, aad and ciphertext as inputs.